 Final Thoughts On The Panasonic DB-UB820 Blu-ray Player…

-The Panasonic DP-UB820-K would be considerably more interesting if I were reviewing it for a home theater publication, but from an audiophile’s perspective this player is an easy one to pass on.
+The Panasonic DP-UB820-K (Buy at Amazon) (buy at Crutchfield) would be considerably more interesting if I were reviewing it for a home theater publication, but from an audiophile’s perspective this player is an easy one to pass on.
 Through its analog audio outputs, it doesn’t reproduce a sound that offers any sort of inspiration.
 While it’s nice that the player supports a full array of audio files via its USB port, the lack of SACD support, along with its price, makes it too difficult to recommend.
 If you want full universal-disc support, including Ultra HD video, SACD, and DVD-Audio—I would recommend that you consider spending more on the Reavon player.
 And if you’re simply looking for something that can play Blu-ray discs and do a nice job playing CDs and SACDs, save yourself some money and get the Sony BDP-6700 and perhaps an outboard DAC.